drootz/TaskPaperTheme-TomorrowEighties/README.md

 3. Go back a level in the `StyleSheet` directory and open the `Configurations` directory
     - You should now be located in `/Application Support/Taskpaper/Configurations`
 3. Copy and overwrite both `searches.taskpaper` and `tags.taskpaper` files from the zip `Configurations` directory to the TaskPaper `Configurations` directory

-    - I recommend backing up the files in `/Application Support/Taskpaper/Configurations` before proceeding in case you need to revert to the default settings at a later date.
+> I recommend backing up the files in `/Application Support/Taskpaper/Configurations` before proceeding in case you need to revert to the default settings at a later date.
-4. Done.

 ## Get the Scripts